HumanSignal/label-studio/docs/source/guide/storage.md

 1. Enable programmatic access to your bucket.
 [See the Amazon Boto3 configuration documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) for more on how to set up access to your S3 bucket.

+!!! note
-> Note: A session token is only required in case of temporary security credentials.
+    A session token is only required in case of temporary security credentials.
 See the AWS Identity and Access Management documentation on [Requesting temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html).

 2. Assign the following role policy to an account you set up to retrieve source tasks and store annotations in S3, replacing `<your_bucket_name>` with your bucket name:
 ```json